Social reproduction: Social class system in the United States

 "Capitalism isn't working.
-Another world is possible" is an argument that is made by many protesters around the world, who gather in rallies more and more often every year.
-These protests are more prevalent in higher-income countries where most of the 1% live like the U.S. and the U.K. with a growing social cohesion among protesters because the vast majority of people in rich countries are suffering due to increasing inequalities.
+Another world is possible," is an argument that is made by many protesters around the world, who gather in rallies more often every year.
+These protests are more prevalent in higher-income countries where most of the 1% live.
+The U.S. and the U.K., for example, have a growing social cohesion among protesters because the vast majority of people in rich countries are suffering due to increasing inequalities.
 Many of the poor have begun to depend on the state rather than their own wages.
 All the while, their descendants will be raised in a fixed system that favors the elites, so they are bound to the same class they were born in.

-Social reproduction revolves around the understanding that rich breed rich, and the poor breed poor: those born into a particular class are more often than not bound to live their lives in that class.
+Social reproduction revolves around the understanding that rich breed rich, and the poor breed poor— those born into a particular class are more often than not bound to live their lives in that class.
 The following statistics are of the U.S. population.

 Lower class

 The lower class is a class afflicted by a cycle of poverty, homelessness, and unemployment.
-This is seen as they suffer from the inability to pay bills some of which then find themselves living on the street, experiencing food insecurity as many families will find themselves going hungry least once a year, or lack of medical care where many cannot pay for medication or treatment for potentially fatal illnesses.
+The cycle of poverty causes suffering from the inability to pay bills— some of the lower class may experience housing instability, many families go hungry at least once per year because of food insecurity, or lack of medical care, as many cannot pay for medication or treatment for potentially fatal illnesses.
 All the while, this class is usually labelled by the media as being lazy, system abusers, or criminals.
 Those born into this class have lower class mobility due to restrictions on resources, such as money and access to better education.
-This class is a point of reference in social reproduction, comprising 15% to 20% of the U.S. population.
-The majority of those in the lower classes are minorities.
+This class is a point of reference in social reproduction, comprising 15% to 20% of the U.S. population, where the majority are minorities.

 Working class

-The working class has a minimal education.
-They are usually physical laborers with little to no qualifications.
-They can also be seen working service industries, but are underpaid and no chance for promotions in their standings.
-Potential skilled workers who may at times work better-paying but dangerous jobs.
-Those born into this system usually have a torch of labor passed on to them, and they follow the same profession their family did.
-They comprise 30% to 40% of the U.S. population, and the majority are minorities.
+The working class are usually physical laborers with little to no qualifications because they've received minimal education.
+They can also be seen working service industries, but are underpaid and have no chance for promotions in their standings.
+Potentially skilled workers may find better-paying jobs; however, those jobs have a higher chance of being dangerous.
+Those born into this system usually have a torch of labor passed on to them, following the same profession their family did.
+The working class comprise 30% to 40% of the U.S. population, and the majority are minorities.

 Middle class

 The middle class consists of two divided classes.
-The lower half bears resemblance to those of lower classes, i.e., usually less educated with lower incomes, but they can be found in managerial positions, in education, as well as small business owners.
+The lower half bears resemblance to those in lower classes (usually less educated with lower incomes), but can be found in managerial positions, as well as be small business owners.
 The upper half consists of professionals and educated business owners.
-Those born into this class have the most diversity, either deciding to take up the torch or surpass their parents.
-The majority goes on to complete their educations, and maintain a career.
-They comprise 40% to 50% of the U.S. population.
-The majority is a blend.
+Those born into this class have the most diversity, deciding to either take up the torch or surpass their parents.
+The majority go on to complete their educations and maintain a career.
+The middle class comprise 40% to 50% of the U.S. population and the majority is a blend of minorities and the privileged group.